LanDinh/khaleesi-ninja/documentation/templates.md

 ### `local` folder

-This contains the kustomizations necessary for local deployments.
+This contains the kustomizations necessary for the local environment.

 ### `service` folder